-LLDP Configuration Page LLDP Select Enable/Disable to enable/disable LLDP function.
-LLDP Configuration 1 LLDP timer This is the interval time of each LLDP in seconds; valid values are from 5 to 254.
-The default is seconds.
+LLDP Configuration Page LLDP DP Select Enable/Disable to enable/disable LLDP function.
+LLDP Configuration on and a second se LLDP timer This is the interval time of each LLDP in seconds; valid values are from 5 to 254.
+The default is 30 seconds when LLDP is enabled.
 LLDP hold time The Time to Live (TTL) timer.
 The LLDP state expires when the LLDP is not received by the hold time.
-The default is 120 seconds. and the range is from 10 to 255.
-LLDP Port State Local Port The current port number that linked with network device.
+The default is 120 seconds when LLDP is enabled. and the range is from 10 to 255.

+LLDP Configuration Page (Continued) LLDP Port State Local Port The current port number that linked with network device.
 Neighbor ID The MAC address of the peer device on the same network segment.
 Neighbor IP The IP address of the peer device on the same network segment.
 Neighbor VID The VLAN ID of the peer device on the same network segment.
-Click Apply to apply the settings.
-Apply Note: You must Save the settings ( Page 126 ), if you want to maintain these settings if the ES8520-XT is powered off.
+Apply Click Apply to apply the settings.
+Note: You must Save the settings (Page 147), if you want to maintain these settings if the ES7528 is powered off.